 iPhone: If you have an iPhone 5S or newer, you can also track steps directly via the Apple Health App (HealthKit), as the iPhone has a built-in step counter chip.

 Once you have linked Well One to the Apple Health app (see step-by-step guide here), open the Apple Health app on your iPhone and follow the steps below:

 - Go to the section “ALLOW WELL ONE TO READ DATA” and activate Steps.

-The manual entry of fitness activities, steps and sleep data can be done both on the mobile app and the web version of Well One.
+The manual entry of fitness activities, steps and sleep data can be done on the mobile app Well One.

 Follow the steps below to manually add a fitness activity:

 Step 2: Search for the desired activity from the list of available fitness activities by either scrolling/swiping up and down the list, or by using the search functionality, and then by tapping/clicking to select.

 Step 3: Enter the required data points, such as date, time, duration, and/or distance, elevation and heart rate (if available).

 Step 4: You can choose to add a picture to the workout by taking a photo or uploading a picture from the photo library on your smartphone and you can write a comment and add a feeling if you like.